nkoudelia/cv/content/authors/admin/_index.md

 I don't just value quality and professionalism - I guess most people do - but I do actively produce it on a daily basis.
 Even on my bad days I write high-quality code which just works.
 I really do have the rare skill of sensing the beauty of code.
 I really _can_ [Keep It Simple](https://en.wikipedia.org/wiki/KISS_principle).
 I really deliver on my promises.
 I really care.

-Check out my [LinkedIn profile](https://www.linkedin.com/in/nkoudelia/), [drop me a line](mailto:nikolai.koudelia@bitfix.fi) and let's have a chat about how I could help to make _your_ software troubles go away :)
+Check out my [LinkedIn profile](https://www.linkedin.com/in/nkoudelia/), [drop me a line](mailto:nikolai.koudelia@bitfix.fi) and let's have a chat about how I could help make _your_ software troubles go away :)